UNEDLabs/moodle-atto_ejsapp/README.md

 This is a module plugin for Moodle so you should place the ejsapp folder in your /lib/editor/atto/plugins folder, inside your Moodle installation directory.

+In order to get this plugin to properly work you may need to do a few things:

+	A. Modify your database properties file (my.cnf or similar) so that it accepts big enough file sizes and execution times, e.g: wait_timeout            = 3600
+		max_allowed_packet 	= 200M
+		max_heap_table_size     = 2G
+		tmp_table_size          = 2G

+	B. In Moodle, go to Site Administration>Secutiry>Site policies and enable the option "Enable trusted content".

+	C. In the same place, make sure you use a big enough value in the "Maximum uploaded file size" parameter.
+You need to check that such parameter is also big enough in your Course options and in the options for the activity from which you are going to use the EJSApp Atto plugin.

+	D. Also please note that Javascript applications uploaded with this plugin may not be displayed if filters such as Tex notation or MathJax are enabled.

 4. Dependencies
 ===============